Friday, November 29, 2024

 At this point, Alice is using her butterflies to control an engineer to open the vault with the virus.
 Jenner notes that Cross lied to Ian — telling him Jenner had the virus sample when he didn't — just to get her revenge.
 Jenner says the innocent know they're not innocent once their distractions —their shows, their championships — end.
 As he approaches the virus, he says he will end their suffering for real.

 As they race to Venus, Cross is screaming at Burga on a call, telling Burga that she told her (Cross) that Burga destroyed the virus and observing that they only have eight hours to save Mars.
 LeHeup then connects the dots when he returns to a mystery from last issue, namely why Jenner was so blasé when Ian failed his psych scan.
 Cross (correctly) hypothesizes that Ian learned where the second sample was when he stole the first one, but he and Jenner had their "falling out" (i.e., Jenner committed genocide) before Ian told Jenner where it was.
 As mentioned above, it's the second reason why Ian wanted to erase his memory.
 Since he failed to do so, though, Ian retained that information, which Alice then read.
-Burga reinstates Cross, and she, the Farmer, and White Light head to the base.
+Burga reinstates Cross, and she, the Marshal, and White Light head to the base.
 As Cross says, "[If] we die, we died being awesome."

 It's a fucking ride, y'all.
 You know, as I've said before, I'm not sure we're getting a happy ending here.